DataDog/integrations-core/cisco_secure_web_appliance/README.md

 #### Configure SCP on Remote Server for L4TM Logs

 **Prerequisites:**
-1. Requires SCP Host and Username for the same.
+1. Requires hostname and username (admin account username is not necessary) of VM/machine on which datadog-agent is installed.

 **Configuration:**
 1. Navigate to  System Administration -> Log Subscriptions in Cisco Secure Web Appliance UI.